mverouden/blogdown-academic/content/post/2022-10-17-matlab-installation-wurclient/index.md

 {{% toc %}}

 ## Motivation
-A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 10 computer.
-WURclients use Windows 10 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.
+A WURclient desktop or laptop at Wageningen University & Research is not a standard Windows 11 computer.
+WURclients use Windows 11 Enterprise, which has been modified by Facilities and Services Information Technology (FB-IT) among others with respect to installation rights for security reasons.

 WURclient computers at Wageningen University & Research can install "Matworks<sup>&#174;</sup> Matlab" from the Software Center created by the IT department, which is launched by clicking on Start and selecting the "Software Center" tile.
 At the time this post was written the latest version of Matlab<sup>&#174;</sup> in Software Center was `MATLAB R2021b (for NON commercial use only)`.
-Currently the latest available version in Software Center is `MATLAB R2022b (for NON commercial use only)`.
+Currently the latest available version in Software Center is `MATLAB R2024b LNU (for NON commercial use only)`.

 {{% callout warning %}}
 Please note **(for NON commercial use only)**!